What is direct-response marketing?

 focuses on brand building rather than product selling.

-If you find it hard to reconcile the amount you're spending on marketing with the results you're getting, the chances are high that you are not running a direct response campaign.
+If you find it hard to reconcile the amount of money you spend on marketing with the results you're getting, the chances are high that you are not running a direct-response campaign.

-You may have realised by now that I am a fan of direct response marketing (I not exactly subtle with my views).
+You may have realised by now that I am a fan of direct-response marketing (I‘m not exactly subtle with my views).

 As a business owner who has personally spent thousands upon thousands of pounds on marketing and advertising, I know I much prefer to pay for marketing that is measurable and results-driven.